JosephYShams/Josephshams.github.io/README.md

 ﻿# Josephshams.github.io

+**Important**: Since this site is public the first thing to do is to protect the site, i.e. only you as the owner can update the contect.

+#### To run the work locally for development

 Test the site using `docker run -p 80:80 -v ${pwd}:/usr/share/nginx/html nginx` from windows OS
 Test the site using `docker run -p 80:80 -v $(pwd):/usr/share/nginx/html nginx` from Linux OS